 A complete physical examination, including a drug screening test, by the OTP's physician must be conducted before admission to the OTP.
 A full medical exam, including results of serology and other tests, must be completed within 14 days of admission.
 The physician shall ensure members have a Substance Use or Opioid Use Disorder.
-The member must have been addicted to opiates for at least one year before admission for treatment, or meet exception criteria, as set in federal regulations, as determined by a physician.
+An OUD must be present for at least one year before admission for treatment, or meet exception criteria, as set in federal regulations.